WeatherMagic/thor/doc/earthsystemcog_README.md

 ## Viewing netCDF files
 1. A simple way to view the netCDF files is with ncview it can be downloaded from http://meteora.ucsd.edu/~pierce/ncview_home_page.html
 2. Once a nerCDF file is downloaded and opend with ncview the data can be visualized this is done by pressing the variable of intresst.
+3. OBS!
+With most climate data models there is only one variable of interesst often by the same name as the file.
+Press it and nothing else.